 Silos Estate is located at B640 Princes Highway Berry and is open from 11 am – 5.00pm

 Two Figs Winery

-You can purchase a Gourmet Produce Plate or some of their local produce from the fridge and sit sipping a glass of their delicious wine, Sunday Afternoon happens to be my absolute favourite, and take in those views.
+Sample some of their local produce from the fridge and sit sipping a glass of their delicious wine, Sunday Afternoon happens to be my favourite, and take in those views.
 I can’t think of a better way to end a perfect day.

 Where to Next?

-Depending on the time you have you can visit more wineries.
+Depending on how long you are visiting the area, you can visit more wineries.
 I guess it also depends on your capacity to keep wine tasting.

-OR make a weekend of it.
-There is certainly enough to see and do, and once you have finished exploring the Shoalhaven why not head to Kangaroo Valley.
+Or make a weekend of it.
+There is certainly enough to see and do, and once you have finished exploring Berry and the Shoalhaven why not head to Kangaroo Valley?

 Cindy Reid is the founder of Travel Charm.
 Cindy has travelled extensively both personally and with her groups.
 She has now combined her love of art, food and travel and hosts Painting Trips to Europe and continues to explore and roam in Australia.